 The Douglas Aircraft Invader was originally designated the A-26, the last "attack bomber" to be so designated.
 The A-26 first flew in July 1942 exceeding every performance guarantee and able to carry twice the bomb load specified.
 The Invader retains the distinction of being the only U.S. bomber to fly missions in three wars: World War II, Korea, and Vietnam.

 The aircraft returned to the U.S. in 1956 and was transferred to Davis-Monthan AFB for storage.
-It was sold as surplus in 1958 and flown by various corporations until its conversion to an air-tanker in 1970.
+It was sold as surplus in 1958 and flown by various corporations as a fire-bomber/air tanker in the United States and Canada for the next twenty years.

 The aircraft was donated to the Air Museum by Dr. Don Rogers of Anchorage, AK in July 1980 and was flown as the solid-nosed Ginny Sue.
 The aircraft underwent a second reconstruction beginning in 1987 and is now based at our Valle, AZ facility flying as the glass-nosed RB-26C "A-Haulin Ass" (with appropriate donkey nose art on the port side) and carrying the insignia of the 12th TRS "Blackbirds" (on the starboard side).